Bridgewater Lawn Grubs Control Services

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Bridgewater must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 (Turf and Ornamental Horticulture) license, passing certification exams on grub biology, IPM, and environmental protection.
-10 contact hours of continuing education are required every three years.
+Applicators require Category 36 (Turf and Ornamental Horticulture) licensing, including a certification exam and 10 contact hours of continuing education every three years.
 Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
-Applicators must maintain 1M per occurrence liability insurance and detailed application records, including weather, rates, and target species.
-Adverse incidents must be reported to MDAR and MassDEP, and effectiveness monitored through follow-up sampling.
-For regulatory updates, consult U.S. Environmental Protection Agency Region 1.
+Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
+Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
+For large-scale applications, environmental impact assessments and IPM plans must be documented.

 Bridgewater Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

-The Bridgewater Board of Health enforces strict safety protocols for pesticide use.
-Public notification is required 24-48 hours before commercial applications, with setbacks of 100-150 feet from wells and water bodies, and enhanced restrictions near schools and parks.
-Re-entry intervals (12-24 hours) must be observed per product labels.
-Special care is taken in certified organic areas.
-Risk management includes barriers to protect children and pets, emergency contact procedures, and coordination with poison control.
+The Bridgewater Board of Health enforces public health and safety protocols for pesticide use.
+Advance public notification (24-48 hours) is required for commercial applications, with setbacks of 100-150 feet from wells and water bodies, and special restrictions near schools and parks.
+Compliance with 12-24 hour re-entry intervals (REI) is mandatory.
+Protective measures for children, pets, and sensitive individuals include barriers and signage.
+Emergency procedures involve poison control and municipal services.
 Applicators must use appropriate PPE, calibrate equipment, and prevent spills or drift (wind under 10 mph).
 Post-application monitoring ensures effectiveness and non-target safety.

 Bridgewater Board of Health